 Have a question?
 Please read the answers to commonly asked questions below.
 If you can’t find the answer to your question, please email us at [email protected]

 Q: What are the image specifications?

 A: Images should be uploaded as JPEGs.
-Specific image dimensions can be found on Submittable.
+300pi, 1280 pixels on the long side.

 Q: What should I name my image files?